strontic/strontic.github.io/xcyclopedia/library/wercplsupport.dll-581F0C56ABE314018378E2DE22D50FBA.md

 ## Possible Misuse

 *The following table contains possible examples of `wercplsupport.dll` being misused.
-While `wercplsupport.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `wercplsupport.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --